Finding just the right images for your website projects takes time, skill, and a discerning eye. Here are some guidelines to help you along.

 Beauty is in the eye of the beholder, they say.
 You must understand your target audience so that you can select or create imagery that is aesthetically and emotionally appealing to them.
 Appealing images are especially important for sites dealing with restaurants, recipes, and catering.
 If the food seen on the website fails to make your mouth water, customers will avoid eating, cooking, or ordering it.
 The following site generally includes excellent food photography:

-Finally, make sure the image you’ve chosen looks high-quality, avoids undesirable symbology, and adds to the visual heirarchy and balance of your layout.
+Finally, make sure the image you’ve chosen looks high-quality, avoids undesirable symbology, and adds to the visual hierarchy and balance of your layout.

 Make Your Own